daisukeiot/Azure-DPS-Custom-Allocation/README.md

     - Desired Properties
         - "FromDpsWebHook1" : "InitialTwinByCustomAllocation"
         - "FromDpsWebHook2" : \<Registration ID of the enrollment list>
-    - For Impinj R700, it sets "Hostname" Property to change deivce's host name using IoT Plug and Play Device Model (and Parser)
+    - For Impinj R700, it sets "Hostname" Property to change host name using IoT Plug and Play Device Model (and Parser)

-        The hostname will be set to impinj-<YYYYMMDD>-<HHMMSS>
+        The hostname will be set to impinj-\<YYYYMMDD>-\<HHMMSS>

 1. The device is authenticated and DPS creates Device Identity in IoT Hub